Patient education: Pericarditis (Beyond the Basics)

 Pericarditis has many causes, including the following:

-- Unknown cause (so-called "idiopathic") — In many cases, the cause of pericardial disease cannot be determined.
-It is not always necessary to know the cause, especially if the condition improves with treatment.
+●Unknown cause (so-called "idiopathic") – In many cases, the cause of pericardial disease cannot be determined.
+It is not always necessary to know the cause, especially if the condition improves with empiric anti-inflammatory treatment (ie, aspirin, ibuprofen).

 The most common sign of acute pericarditis is chest pain, usually worsened when taking a deep breath.
 This pleuritic chest pain begins suddenly, is often sharp, and is felt over the front of the chest.